cisco-ce/roomos.cisco.com/doc/Zoom/Zoom.md

 * CS-T10-TS-C-K9
 * CS-T10-WM-C-K9

-You’ll also need a Webex license and a Control Hub organization set up.
+You’ll also need a Control Hub Organization with Device registration licenses.

 For the signed in experience, you’ll also need a Zoom Rooms subscription.